Mandelbrot set

 Basic Concepts

-Mandelbrot set - the set of points c in the complex plane for which the recursive relation zn+1=zn+c, with z0=0holds.
+The Mandelbrot set is the set of points c in the complex plane for which the recurrence relation zₙ₊₁ = zₙ² + c remains bounded, starting with z₀ = 0.
 The Mandelbrot set is one of the most famous and beautiful fractals.
 It is known far beyond mathematics thanks to its colorful visualizations.
 The exact area of the set is unknown, but it is approximately estimated as ≈ 1.5065918849.
 The center of mass of the set lies on the x-axis at about the point -0.28676842048.

 History